-12. Anthony King is Helping Ford Deliver a Groundbreaking HUD
+12. Anthony King Is Helping Ford Deliver a Groundbreaking HUD

-Anthony King is a systems integration expert who earned his bachelor's and master's in mechanical engineering and an MBA from the University of Michigan-Ann Arbor.
+Anthony King is a systems integration expert who earned his bachelor's and master's in mechanical engineering and an MBA from the University of Michigan, Ann Arbor.
 He has worked on pioneering technologies from the beginning of his career.

 What was suggested was to try to fit a shoebox-sized projection display behind an already cluttered instrument cluster.
 This was a daunting task, to say the least.

-“We were trying to squeeze a very large box into an area that had no extra space, to begin with,” King explains,
+“We were trying to squeeze a very large box into an area that had no extra space to begin with,” King explains.

 13. Chris Oesterling Made the Leap from Gaming to Automotive Industry

-To date, he has been awarded 70 patents with 30 more in the pipeline.
+To date, he has been awarded 70 patents, with 30 more in the pipeline.

-14. Minjuan Zhang is Helping Toyota Develop an "Invisibility Cloak"
+14. Minjuan Zhang Is Helping Toyota Develop an "Invisibility Cloak"

 She made her mark in 2016 when she introduced a paint color called 'Structural Blue'.
-This paint, which was included on the 2017 Lexus LC 500 H provided a deep color that was developed from the study of metallic structures in butterflies.
+This paint, which was included on the 2017 Lexus LC 500 H, provided a deep color that was developed from the study of metallic structures in butterflies.

 Building on her work with structural blue, she is developing a means of allowing drivers to see through structures that normally block their view.
-Her solution will utilize a system of lenses and polarised light to make the normally unseen visible.
+Her solution will utilize a system of lenses and polarised light to turn the normally unseen visible.